Hypoallergenic Glasses: A Guide to Skin-Friendly Frames

 If you’ve been feeling itchy or your skin appears red after wearing your glasses, you most likely wonder whether you’re allergic to your eyewear.
 However, you shouldn’t wait for a reason to buy hypoallergenic eyeglasses.

-Even when you don’t have a hypetensive skin, these glasses feel so comfortable against your skin that you’ll want to wear them all day.
+Even when you don’t have any skin irritation problem, these glasses feel so comfortable against your skin that you’ll want to wear them all day.

 Here are some skin-friendly hypoallergenic glasses frame materials.